Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Introduction

-It was eventually recognized that relics actually trace cosmological shocks \citep{ensslin1998}.
-In particular, they predominantly trace low Mach number shocks ($\mathcal{M} \lesssim 3-5$) driven by cluster mergers \citep[see, e.g.,][]{hoeft2007, markevitch2007}.
-The observation of such shocks in the X-ray band is now well-established, as is their spatial association with radio relics \citep[see, e.g.,][and references therein]{brunetti2014, vanweeren2019}.
+It was eventually recognised that relics actually trace cosmological shocks \citep{ensslin1998}.
+In particular, they predominantly trace low Mach number shocks ($\mathcal{M} \lesssim 3-5$) driven by cluster mergers \citep[see e.g.][]{hoeft2007, markevitch2007}.
+The observation of such shocks in the X-ray band is now well established, as is their spatial association with radio relics \citep[see e.g.][and references therein]{brunetti2014, vanweeren2019}.
 This link has been strengthened by observed correlations between the orientation of the radio relic and the merger axis \citep{vanweeren2011}, and scalings of the radio relic power with both the X-ray luminosity \citep{bonafede2012} and mass of the host cluster \citep{degasperin2014}.

-Two main mechanisms have been proposed to link such shocks with the resultant highly-polarized, Mpc-sized emission.
-However, whilst adiabatic compression scenarios have not been wholly ruled out\footnote{Note, adiabatic compression plays a major role in the related category of radio \textit{phoenixes}, which are typically less linear in shape and can generate torus-like morphologies \citep[see, e.g.][]{ensslin2002, pfrommer2011, raja2023}.} \citep{ensslin2001, button2020}, it is questionable whether they can replicate the observed scaling relations \citep{colafrancesco2017} and spectral slopes \citep[see, e.g., evidence in][]{vanweeren2017}.
+Two main mechanisms have been proposed to link such shocks with the resultant highly polarised, megaparsec-sized emission.
+However, whilst adiabatic compression scenarios have not been wholly ruled out\footnote{Note, adiabatic compression plays a major role in the related category of radio {phoenixes}, which are typically less linear in shape and can generate torus-like morphologies \citep[see e.g.][]{ensslin2002, pfrommer2011, raja2023}.} \citep{ensslin2001, button2020}, it is questionable whether they can replicate the observed scaling relations \citep{colafrancesco2017} and spectral slopes \citep[see e.g. evidence in][]{vanweeren2017}.
 Instead, the prevailing theory is that the merger shocks \mbox{(re-)accelerate} existing populations of electrons at the cluster outskirts via diffusive shock acceleration \citep[DSA; ][]{fermi1949, drury1983, blandford1987}.
 This theory is not without problems either, however, as such shocks are expected to have very low acceleration efficiencies ($\lesssim 1$\%) \citep{kang2005, kang2013, mou2023}.
 Acceleration from the thermal pool is consequently incompatible with the observed spectral intensities \citep{pinzke2013, vazza2014, botteon2020}.
-To solve this issue, a population of pre-existing, semi-relativistic ``fossil'' electrons are usually invoked \citep{markevitch2005, kang2011, pinzke2013, vazza2015, botteon2020b}, although some competing theories have emerged, such as turbulent re-acceleration \citep{fujita2015} and the multi-shock scenario \citep{inchingolo2022}.
+To solve this issue, a population of pre-existing, semi-relativistic `fossil' electrons are usually invoked \citep{markevitch2005, kang2011, pinzke2013, vazza2015, botteon2020b}, although some competing theories have emerged, such as turbulent re-acceleration \citep{fujita2015} and the multi-shock scenario \citep{inchingolo2022}.

 Whilst first-order Fermi re-acceleration has emerged as the standard paradigm for explaining radio relics, our understanding of their origin remains far from complete.
 In particular, we highlight the following seven major problems: